trottdeaje/fullstack-full-time/class-contents/mod-1-mastering-the-browser/02-javascript-jquery/deliverables/hmwk-2-time-from-now-calculator.md

 As shown in the screenshots in the *`styles.css`* section below, use a combination of CSS Flexbox and media queries to make your page responsive to different screen sizes.

-BONUS: When you have met the requirements and still have time, here are some stretch goals:
-* Allow your users to choose whether they want to know the time from their local time either forward or backward.
-* Allow your users to choose between either a 24hr or 12hr format for their time

 ## Instructions

 1. File structure